 ReadFile is called to read a number of bytes of the file, that gets written to

 buffer.
-The number of bytes is not the same for every file.
 This buffer is then encrypted by the function at address

 00402380 renamed to